 We were in the middle of nowhere in the middle of the night on Christmas.

 Adelaide and I smiled politely at the host as we shuffled through the doors and headed for the women’s restroom, where I helped Adelaide change into new jammies and washed the vomit out of her hair.
 We emerged 15 minutes later, mostly clean, mostly dry, and smelling faintly of cherry vanilla hand soap.

 We walked back to the Cruiser, where Kyle had cleaned up inside and bundled up the soiled blankets.

 Once again, all was calm.
 And all was bright, thanks to the pink-orange parking lot lights overhead.

 If Adelaide was really sick again, we’d need access to a bathroom.
 But should we drive 90 minutes back to town with a nauseated kid?
 And to where, exactly?
 Or maybe we should find a hotel nearby.
 But it was already 4 a.m., and by the time we checked in, we’d only have a few hours before checkout.

 And what about Christmas for Augie and Hazel?

-We decided to sleep in the Denny’s parking lot.
+We decided to stay put and sleep in the Denny’s parking lot.

 And, miraculously, it all worked out.